 In general, the group-wide supervisor, in cooperation with other involved supervisors through a supervisory college, determines whether an insurance group or an insurance legal entity operating through branches is an IAIG after considering whether it meets the criteria outlined above.
 Supervisory colleges are intended to coordinate oversight of IAIGs at the group level.

 The IAIS is not responsible for identifying IAIGs but will set out the criteria and process relevant supervisors will use for identifying IAIGs.
 As noted above, the criteria the IAIS has proposed for IAIGs are based on size and international activity, but allow a degree of supervisory discretion on whether a particular group should, or should not, be considered an IAIG.
 The IAIS expects that approximately 50 IAIGs will be identified by supervisors.

 Insurance Capital Standard

-The ICS is a group-wide, consolidated insurance capital standard.
+The ICS is being developed as a group-wide, consolidated insurance capital standard.
 It is not intended to replace existing arrangements or capital standards for legal entity supervision in any jurisdiction.
 The ICS aims to provide a comparable measure of capital across jurisdictions.
 Achieving comparability would help allow for a common understanding of IAIG capital adequacy, enhancing cooperation and coordination among supervisors.
 It would also augment the confidence in the group-wide supervisor's decisions and analysis on which all other supervisor depend.

-U.S. insurance regulators support the development of ComFrame to the extent that it results in an outcomes-focused framework that enhances supervision of IAIGs.
-Part of the NAIC ComFrame Development and Analysis (G) Working Group charge is to provide ongoing technical review and expedited strategic input on the IAIS ComFrame, as well as international group capital developments.
+U.S. insurance regulators support the objectives of ComFrame to the extent that it results in an outcomes-focused framework that enhances supervision of IAIGs.
+In 2014, the NAIC decided to form the ComFrame Development and Analysis (G) Working Group to provide technical and strategic input on the development of ComFrame and the ICS, as well as ongoing review and guidance.